 The Company is in compliance with the laws of the Commonwealth of Massachusetts and the related cannabis licensing framework.
 There are no current incidences of non-compliance, citations or notices of violation outstanding which have an impact on the Company's licenses, business activities or operations in the Commonwealth of Massachusetts.
 Notwithstanding the foregoing, like all businesses the Company may from time-to-time experience incidences of non-compliance with applicable rules and regulations in the states in which the Company operates, including the Commonwealth of Massachusetts, and such non-compliance may have an impact on the Company's licenses, business activities or operations in the applicable state.
-However, the Company takes steps to minimize, disclose and remedy all incidences of non-compliance which may have an impact on the Company operates, including the Commonwealth of Massachusetts.
+However, the Company takes steps to minimize, disclose and remedy all incidences of non-compliance which may have an impact on the Company's licenses, business activities or operations in all states in which the Company operates, including the Commonwealth of Massachusetts.
 See "Regulatory Framework - Compliance".